rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 When using `tar`, please note that it has two saving modes:

 * **Relative mode** (default): Remove the leading character '/' from the file to be archived.
 Even if you have added the file to be archived with an absolute path, the leading character "/" will still be removed in this mode.
 * **Absolute mode**: Keep the leading character '/' and include it as part of the file name.
+To enable this save mode, you need to use the `-P` option.
+In this mode, all files you add must be represented as absolute paths.

 When you use `tar`, you will encounter suffixes such as `.tar.gz`, `.tar.xz`, `.tar.bz2`, which indicate creating an archive first (categorizing related files as a single file), and then compressing the file using the relevant compression type or compression algorithm.